dunkelrot/elxml/README.md

 0.1.4 - fixed issues #8, #9
 0.1.5 - add support for italics, text rotation and text wrapping
 0.1.6 - a 'Standard' style is created by default, access it via the getStyle function
 0.2.0 - add Workbook.saveToStream to save the resulting ZIP directly to a file stream
+0.2.1 - fixed issue with wrong style IDs